leegee/script-editor-linear/README.md

   3. **Full Detail / Editor**:  complete editable form (with multimedia and links)
 - **Edits persist locally** (e.g., IndexedDB tables: `timelineItems`, `characters`, etc.)

+- Timeline items are linear, in timelineSequence() order.
+- Items without a duration (like acts, scenes, beats) are “start markers” — their end is implicitly the start of the next item of the same type or the timeline’s end.
+- Items with a duration (dialogue, action, etc.) have their start at the current time (now) and move now forward by their duration.

 ---

 ### Characters